johanley/pei-daylight-saving-time/README.md

 * *1. There shall be one uniform time in use throughout Prince Edward Island which shall be Atlantic Standard Time except as hereinafter provided.*
-* *4. If the governing authority af any city, town or village declares any time effective within its corporate limits other than the time in force under this Act, the Lieutenant-Governor- in-Council may withold from such corporation any per capita grants voted by the Legislature to such city, town or village.*
+* *4. If the governing authority af any city, town or village declares any time effective within its corporate limits other than the time in force under this Act, the Lieutenant-Governor- in-Council **may withold from such corporation any per capita grants voted by the Legislature to such city, town or village**.*

 In the 1950s, timekeeping in the province seems to have been [rather chaotic](https://ruk.ca/content/charlottetowns-war-time-uniformity).